newrelic/newrelic-quickstarts/docs/alert-spec.md

 # Type of Alert condition
 type: enum, required # One of [ BASELINE, OUTLIER, STATIC ]

-# Url of the Alert JSON definition
-url: string, required

 ####################################################################################
 # Alert Condition Definition - not validating this, as the type is not controlled
 # by us and can change